 - Just three ingredients.
 All you need is chia seeds, a sweetener, and coconut milk.

 - Healthy.
 While ‘pudding’ may sound like dessert, it uses wholesome ingredients.
 It also keeps you full and satisfied all day!

 - Minimal prep.
 This is the kind of set-and-forget breakfast you can make in advance.

 - Easy to customize.
 You can change up the mixture, toppings, and flavors!

-How do you make a coconut chia pudding?
+How to make coconut chia pudding

 - Chia seeds– Either black or white chia seeds can be used.